 Learning resources will help people develop skills and enhance their understanding and enjoyment of nature through film, photography, storytelling and conservation activities.

 The project will directly influence the conservation of UK species, habitats and landscapes by encouraging individuals to take action, bringing informal groups and communities together, facilitating volunteering and connecting people with partner conservation organisations.

 We hope to draw on the expertise of some of the UK’s leading conservation organisations, including the Wildlife Trusts, the Woodland Trust, RSPB, the Association of National Parks Authorities, and the Natural History Museum.

-ARKive – Bringing Nature into Focus will be developed and delivered over three years from 2013, with a perpetual legacy for wildlife conservation in the UK.
+ARKive – Bringing Nature into Focus will be developed and delivered over three years, with a perpetual legacy for wildlife conservation in the UK.

-Impressed with our project, The Heritage Lottery Fund has generously funded its development phase this year.
+Impressed with our project, The Heritage Lottery Fund generously funded its development phase in 2013.

 To gain further investment from the Heritage Lottery Fund and deliver the project we need to secure pledges of matched funding from other sources.

 Can you join the UK’s companies, foundations and conservation organisations in bringing this project to life?

 Please contact Caroline Copsey to discuss how you could help: